dimmyvi/secure-credential-transfer/draft-secure-credential-transfer.md

     - Knowledge of Secret is required to access Provisioning Information and it SHOULD have been sent in a separate channel.
     - Device Claim is required (if sender and receiver have already both contacted the Relay server)
 - Network attacks
-    - Machine-in-the-middle
+    - Machine-in-the-middle:
-        - Relay server SHALL only allow TLS connections
+      Relay server SHALL only allow TLS connections.
-        - URLs displayed to user SHOULD include the https scheme
+      URLs displayed to user SHOULD include the https scheme.
-    - MailboxIdentifier guessing
+    - MailboxIdentifier guessing:
-        - The MailboxIdentifier is a version 4 UUID {{!RFC4122}} which SHOULD contain 122-bits of cryptographic entropy, making brute-force attacks impractical
+      the MailboxIdentifier is a version 4 UUID {{!RFC4122}} which SHOULD contain 122-bits of cryptographic entropy, making brute-force attacks impractical

 ## Sender/Receiver privacy